FDA/open.fda.gov/about/index.markdown

 - **Recalls**: Enforcement Report and Product Recalls Data, containing information gathered from public notices about certain recalls of FDA-regulated products
 - **Documentation**: Structured Product Labeling Data, containing detailed product label information on many FDA-regulated products

-Beta access to the datasets via APIs or download capabilities is anticipated for Summer 2014, with a larger public release in Fall of this year.
+Beta access to the datasets via APIs or download capabilities is anticipated for this Summer, with a larger public release in Fall.

 ## How can I join in?